 The average and minimum salary in Warsaw, Poland give a thoughtful insight to this Central European economy, one of the fastest growing in the region

 Poland has managed to dodge most of the recent crisis in the European continent, showing how robust its economy is.
-Let’s analyse the average and minimum salary in Warsaw, Poland’s capital and its biggest city.
+Let’s analyse the average and minimum salary in Warsaw, Poland’s capital and its largest city.

 If you are considering moving or visiting Poland, this post will help you to understand the country’s economy.
 Poland is a full EU member, however it is not part of the Euro single currency area, and it has one of the fastest growing economies in the European continent.